16 Natural Foods That Purify Blood And Keep You Healthy

 Though sweet, jaggery helps detox the blood, but it’s a strict no-no for diabetics.

 A popular ingredient from India, this golden-brown unrefined sugar is also known to be a good blood purifier.
 Its fiber content helps it cleanse the digestive system, prevent constipation, and expel waste from the body.
 Because of the high iron content, it can help sort out an iron deficiency and restore hemoglobin levels.30 If you’ve just had a baby, jaggery can help expel clotted blood from the body, acting as a natural cleanse/flush for your blood.31 And in case you are wondering if jaggery is good for diabetics, the answer is no. Try the other foods on this list.

 A warm glass of lemon water in the morning can increase glutathione in your body, which helps the liver detox the blood better.

 Research also backs this up.
-The warm water aids in the breakdown of fat and also eases the load on your kidneys12 and the vitamins and minerals in the lemon help the body detox.
-The vitamin C, in particular, is needed by your body to create glutathione.
-Your liver then uses this compound to purge your blood of harmful chemicals.13
+The warm water aids in the breakdown of fat and also eases the load on your kidneys, while the vitamins and minerals in the lemon help the body detox.33

 [Also Read: Benefits of Drinking Honey Lemon Water]